inasafe/inasafe-doc/docs/source/training/intermediate/osm/303-dealing-with-conflicts.rst

 - **Members**: There is a difference in the list of members in a relation

 Conflicts only appear with two different edits at a time.
-If there are three or more conflicts, then a chain of conflicts will pop-up.
+If there are three or more conflicts, then a chain of conflicts will pop up.
 Therefore you have to choose or merge with only two conflicts at a time.
 You can choose your version, the other version or, at times, merge the two.